4th Cavalry Regiment (United States): Origin and early service

 In 1855, the United States Congress recognized the need for mounted regiments in the U.S. Army in addition to the First and Second Regiments of Dragoons and the Regiment of Mounted Riflemen.
 The 1st Cavalry Regiment—later re-designated as the 4th Cavalry Regiment—was organized under the act of 3 March 1855.
 On 26 March 1855, the regiment was organized at Jefferson Barracks, Missouri.
 The regiment's first commander was Colonel Edwin V. Sumner, who served from 3 March 1855 to 16 March 1861.
 In August 1855, the regiment was transferred to Fort Leavenworth, Kansas.
 Colonel Sumner had two missions.
 The first was to keep the peace between the pro-slavery and free state factions in Kansas; the second was to protect settlers from attacks by Cheyenne warriors.

-The 1st Cavalry Regiment: along with the 2nd Cavalry Regiment was authorized in 1855 and formed at Jefferson Barracks, MO.
-All field grade officers (majors or above) and one half of the company grade officers (captains and lieutenants) were to come from existing army units.
+The 1st Cavalry Regiment, along with the 2nd Cavalry Regiment, was authorized in 1855 and formed at Jefferson Barracks, Missouri.
+All field grade officers (majors or above) and one half of the company grade officers (captains and lieutenants) were drawn from existing army units.
 The other half of the company grade officers and most of the enlisted men came from civilian life.
 Each company sent out one lieutenant and one sergeant to city after city to recruit men to fill the ranks.
 Posters, displayed in each city promised good clothing, rations and medical attention.
 The pay rate was $12.00 a month for privates, $14.00 for corporals, $17.00 for Duty Sergeants, and $22.00 for First Sergeants.

-The regiment had four field-grade officers, one full colonel in command, one lieutenant colonel as second in command and two majors.
-Each of the ten companies had a captain, one first lieutenant, one second lieutenant, four sergeants, four corporals and eighty-four privates.
+The regiment had four field-grade officers, one full colonel in command, one lieutenant colonel as second in command, and two majors.
+Each of the ten companies had a captain, one first lieutenant, one second lieutenant, four sergeants, four corporals, and eighty-four privates.
 Also attached to each company was a one farrier and blacksmith and two buglers.

 Each company had horses of a distinctive color.
 This served two purposes.
 In addition to the dramatic effect on parade, the distinctive color made it easy for members of the regiment to locate their company in the heat of battle.
 The assigned colors were in the following order: Company A had sorrels, Company B, grays; Company C, sorrels; Company D, bays; Company E, roans; Company F, sorrels; Company G, blacks; Company H, bays; Company I, sorrels; and Company, K, bays.
 The buglers had white horses.
 The officers each had two horses.
 They could select the color of their choice.
 Officers were required to provide their uniforms, equipment and horses.

+The following were the initial officers of the First Cavalry.
+Many rose to high rank during the Civil War.